danieljf24/dual_encoding/README.md

 deactive
 ```

 We utilized 1,200, 100 and 670 video clips for training, validation, and test.
 All the sentences associated with videos are used.
-The performance are shown in the follows.
+The performance are shown in the following.
 |  | R@1 | R@5 | R@10 | Med r |	mAP |
 | ------------- | ------------- | ------------- | ------------- |  ------------- | ------------- |
 | Text-to-Video | 15.0 | 29.7 | 38.9 | 24 | 0.097 |